 If you've currently got a half hourly meter this is something you're probably aware of.
 You’ve either been told by your supplier that you need one, or have been asked to have one installed.

-However, some businesses move into premises without realising that they've got an HH meter.
-The easiest way to check if you have one is to see if your supply number (S number) beings with '00'.
-The supply number can be found on your bill.
+However, some businesses move into premises without realising that they've got an half hourly meter.
+The easiest way to check if you have one is to see if your supply number (S number) begins with '00'.
+The supply number can be found on your energy bill.

-Can I switch my HH tariff for cheaper rates?
+Can I switch my half hourly meter tariff for cheaper rates?

 Yes.
-Businesses can switch their supplier and tariff as a means of getting a cheaper deal for their electricity.
+Businesses with an electricity demand of 70kW or more can switch their supplier and tariff as a means of getting a cheaper deal for their electricity.

-It's recommended to use a broker switch energy supplier.
-That's because businesses that consume high levels of electricity are often expected to negotiate deals with suppliers, which can be difficult for business owners who haven't had a lot of experience in the industrial electricity market.
+It's recommended to use a broker to help switch energy supplier.
+That's because businesses that consume high levels of electricity are often expected to negotiate deals with suppliers on a case by case basis, which can be difficult for business owners who haven't had a lot of experience in the industrial electricity market.